gongxingwei/DailyUse/docs/modules/task/task-flows/TASK_TEMPLATE_STATUS_TRANSITION_FLOW.md

     this._updatedAt = Date.now();

     // 4. 发布事件
+    this.addDomainEvent(
-    this.addDomainEvent(new TemplateArchivedEvent({
+      new TemplateArchivedEvent({
         templateUuid: this._uuid,
         userId: this._userId,
         archivedAt: this._archivedAt,
         forceArchived: forceArchive,
         affectedInstancesCount: forceArchive ? pendingInstancesCount : 0,
-    }));
+      }),
+    );
   }

   // 软删除模板